Settle Up vs HouseKeepr: Which Flatmate App Should You Use in 2026?

 - A bill someone paid and needs reimbursing

-- A grocery run that wasn't split evenly
+- A grocery run that was not split evenly

 - A disagreement about whose turn it was to clean the bathroom